Lughnizaid/Project-2-Techdegree-Treehouse/README.md

 <a href="https://lughnizaid.github.io/Project-2-Techdegree-Treehouse/"><img src="images/snapshot-responsive.png"></a>
 <br>
 <h3>Overview</h3>
-<p>For this project, I practiced my web design skills by editing HTML elements and their styles.
-With the HTML and CSS already provided, I was asked to add, edit, and remove the pre-existing code and make it my own.</p>
+<p>In this project, I built a responsive page by using a mobile-first approach.
+By focusing first on the mobile version and then added breakpoints using media queries for the larger screen sizes.
+The layout accommodates small, medium, and large screen sizes.
+I was tasked to build the website with all the HTML and CSS myself by using the provided mockups as a guide.</p>
 <br>
-<p>Part of the project was to also add additional pages and images on your own for meeting the exceeds criteria.
-This gave me a good first look on working with HTML and CSS.</p>

 <h3>Skills</h3>
 <ul>
   <li>HTML</li>
   <li>CSS</li>
+  <li>Media Queries</li>
+  <li>Responsive Images</li>
+  <li>Testing and debugging</li>
 </ul>
 <h3>Conclusion</h3>
-<p>At the end of this project, I had a better understanding of HTML and CSS.
-This project gave me a web page that I can use as a personal online portfolio to advertise my experience, skills, and goals.
-It could also be used to share my social media links!</p>.
+<p>Finally, I learned how to write all of the HTML and CSS by myself.
+Since using a mobile-first approach, I learned that media queries has important role in creating responsive website, that has a fitness on the tablet and desktop versions.
+I also learn thatt it is very important that responsive images work.
+While adding my own HTML and CSS, some issues came up, and I used the Dev Tools to debug and test the code I added</p>.